reorx/jsoncv/README.md

 ### Export CV data and HTML

-Once you have finished editing, you can click the "Download JSON" button to export your CV data in JSON format.
+Once you have finished editing, you can click the **Download JSON** button to export your CV data in JSON format.

-If you want to export the rendered HTML in the Preview pane, simply click the "Download HTML" button.
+If you want to export the rendered HTML in the Preview pane, simply click the **Download HTML** button.

 Please note that you can name the exported files by adding the `meta.name` property.
 If it is not specified, the filename will be constructed using a combination of `basics.name` and `meta.version`.